It’s a question we get a lot. The short answer is "no", and let me explain why:

 Some diets are even more restrictive: The grapefruit diet involves exactly one food, and the cabbage soup diet isn’t much better.

 Worst of all?
 Diets can destroy our healthy relationship with food.
 Instead of being a necessary pleasure, food becomes the enemy and a constant obsession.
 I know, because I’ve tried many diets myself to see what my patients were putting themselves through.
 I made it through three days of the Banana Diet, five days of the Grapefruit Diet, four days of the Cabbage Soup Diet, and several days of the Fat Flush Plan.
 Keto made me feel awful and Slim Fast made me gag.
 In each case, I quit because I felt deprived.
 And while testing those diets, I noticed that my relationship with food was completely dysfunctional.
+I even created "The No Diet Guide" where I reviewed popular diets and go more in depth on my diet philosophy.

 Eating for health, on the other hand, has real, measurable benefits above and beyond weight control.
 Look what happened when we tested one tiny change in diet, swapping out two snacks a day for two Step One products.
 Imagine what would happen if you were eating for health all day long!
 In addition to gaining on health, you would likely find that your weight would regulate itself.
 And, most importantly, that you would FEEL BETTER.